 The sympathetic nervous system is part of the autonomic nervous system.
 It includes:

 The main cells that make up the nervous system are called nerve cells or neurons.
 These cells interact with other types of cells in the body by releasing tiny amounts of chemicals (hormones).
-This is important, because neuroblastoma cells often release certain hormones that can cause symptoms (see the section, Signs and Symptoms of Neuroblastoma).
+This is important, because neuroblastoma cells often release certain chemicals that can cause symptoms (see Signs and Symptoms of Neuroblastoma).

 Neuroblastomas are cancers that start in early nerve cells (called neuroblasts) of the sympathetic nervous system, so they can be found anywhere along this system.

-There is a wide range in how neuroblastomas behave.
-Some grow and spread quickly, while others grow slowly.
+Some neuroblastomas grow and spread quickly, while others grow slowly.
 Sometimes, in very young children, the cancer cells die for no reason and the tumor goes away on its own.
-In other cases, the cells sometimes mature on their own into normal ganglion cells and stop dividing.
-This makes the tumor a ganglioneuroma (see below).
+In other cases, the cells sometimes mature on their own into normal ganglion cells and stop dividing (which makes the tumor a benign ganglioneuroma - see below).

-Ganglioneuromas are usually removed by surgery and looked at carefully under a microscope to be sure they don’t have areas of malignant cells (which would make the tumor a ganglioneuroblastoma).
+If a child is thought to have one of these tumors, it is usually removed by surgery and looked at carefully with a microscope to see if it has areas of cancer cells (which would make it a ganglioneuroblastoma).
 If the final diagnosis is ganglioneuroma, no other treatment is needed.
-If it’s found to be a ganglioneuroblastoma, it’s treated the same as a neuroblastoma.
+If it’s found to be a ganglioneuroblastoma, it’s treated the same way as a neuroblastoma.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.